browser icon

 Its an article about how McDonald’s recently received a letter from 550 health experts (and that term should be used loosely at best), trying to “order” McDonald’s to stop marketing to kids, stop offering Happy Meals with toys and basically blaming McDonad’s for the obesity epidemic around the world.

-Now, I’m no “Doctor” per se, but in my entire life, I can’t recall seeing anyone under 15 buy something from McDonald’s on their own.
-And if they did, they were ordering an ice cream, or maybe a hamburger, but certainly not an extra large combo twice a day.
+Now, I’m no MD, but in my entire life, I can’t recall seeing anyone under 12 buy something from McDonald’s on their own.
+And if they did, they were ordering an ice cream or maybe a hamburger, but certainly not an extra large combo twice a day.

 And by the way, a cheeseburger Happy Meal only has 550 calories in it, hardly a recipe for childhood obesity on its own.

 The entire planet, (yes, planet), would be better off if we all accepted the fact that calories matter.
-No matter how much we wish they didn’t.
-And that a clown in funny hair, or a new Shrek toy has never, and will never swing more influence over a kid than his/her lazy, apathetic parents.
+No matter how much you wish they didn’t.
+And that a clown with funny hair or a new Shrek toy has never and will never swing more influence over a kid than his/her lazy, apathetic, misinformed parents.

-Not to mention we are somehow now to a point in society where now even Doctors don’t understand simple economics.
+Not to mention we are somehow now at a point in society where even Doctors don’t understand simple economics.

-If McDonald’s customers started buying less of their incredibly delicious food, they would be FORCED to change their menu and company in a different direction.
+If McDonald’s customers started buying less of it’s incredibly delicious food, they would be FORCED to change their menu and shift their company in a different direction.
 McDonald’s has already done this in Europe as many locations have closed in Italy due to…. wait for it…. a lack of customers.
-If McDonald’s customers were all like me, for example, McDonald’s would be in trouble.
-Because I seriously LOVE McDonald’s,.
-I love their Double Cheeseburgers, and their milkshakes, and their gloriously delicious baked pies, the list goes on and on: BUT I rarely eat there.
-At most I eat there twice a month, and its at most two items on the menu and typically their cheap menu.
+If McDonald’s customers were all like me, for example, McDonald’s would be in big trouble.

 But clearly, Mickey D’s typical customer is not me…